Call (888) 883-2483

 Additionally, if the veteran has experienced material improvement on a schedular rating, VA must still consider whether he or she qualifies for TDIU.

+When Veterans have unprotected disability ratings, there is a potential that their disability rating could be reduced.
+This does not mean the VA can reduce your rating for no reason.
 Even if a veteran’s rating has not been in place for five years or more, the Court of Appeals for Veterans Claims has established the following:

 - Proposed reductions must be based on review of the entire history of the veteran’s disability.